A double species $^{23}$Na and $^{87}$Rb Bose-Einstein condensate with tunable miscibility via an interspecies Feshbach resonance: Double BEC production in a hybrid trap

-Different from the original hybrid trap \cite{Lin09}, which has the ODT focus displaced vertically, the displacement of our ODT focus is along the horizontal (radial) direction of the QT.
-As illustrated in Fig.~\ref{fig:potential} for Na atoms, with the same ODT and QT parameters, our configuration provides a higher potential wall from the potential minimum to the QT center.
+Our single vacuum chamber apparatus has been descried previously\cite{Xiong13,Wangfudong13}.
+Here we present the major modifications only.
+The most important one is on the configuration of the hybrid trap based on a better understanding of its operation principle.
+Different from the original implementation \cite{Lin09}, which had the ODT focus displaced vertically, the displacement of our ODT focus is along the horizontal (radial) direction of the magnetic quadrupole trap (QT).
+As illustrated in Fig.~\ref{fig:potential}(a) and (b) for $^{23}$Na atoms, with the same ODT and QT parameters, our configuration provides a higher potential wall from the potential minimum to the QT center.
 This potential wall is essential in preventing Majorana loss from happening.
-While this modification makes little difference during the initial stage of the evaporation, it becomes more important when the clouds become colder where Majorana loss becomes severe.
-We also decompress the QT by ramping the gradient down to 64 G/cm in 2 s after the microwave frequency is scanned to 6822 MHz.
-The atom clouds are cooled adiabatically during this process, meanwhile the potential wall is further increased by 50$\%$.
-With these two improvements we have been able to produce a Na cloud cold enough for an efficient crossed ODT loading.
+While this modification makes little difference during the initial stage of the evaporation, it becomes more important when the clouds become colder where Majorana loss is severe.

+Another important change we put forward is on the QT.
+As shown in Fig.~\ref{fig:potential}(c), now we decompress it by ramping the gradient from 160 G/cm down to 64 G/cm in 2 s after the microwave frequency is scanned to 6822 MHz.
+The atom clouds are cooled adiabatically during this process, meanwhile the aforementioned potential wall is increased by 50$\%$, which suppresses Majorana loss further.
+With these two improvements we have been able to produce a $^{23}$Na cloud cold enough for an efficient crossed ODT loading.
 The microwave frequency scan continues during the decompression and keeps going on in the decompressed QT.

-Thanks to the favorable $a_{\mathrm{NaRb}}$, sympathetic cooling in the decompressed QT is still rather efficient.
-To characterize this, we have performed a cross-species rethermalization measurement.
-Starting from an equilibrium mixture of 8.5 $\mu$K, we lower the Rb cloud temperature abruptly by quickly changing the microwave frequency and thus create a temperature difference between the two clouds.
-The thermalization of Na in the colder bath of Rb is then measured by watching its temperature changes with time, as illustrated in Fig.~\ref{fig:sympathetic}.
-During the measurement, Rb has 10 times more atoms than Na and its temperature remains unchanged.

-Noting that the interspecies elastic collision cross section $\sigma = 4\pi a_{\mathrm{NaRb}}^2$ and the total collision rate $\Gamma = n_\mathrm{NaRb} \sigma \bar{v}$, we can extract $\left|a_{\mathrm{NaRb}}\right|$ from the thermalization data after calculating the overlap integral $n_\mathrm{NaRb}$ and the mean relative velocity $\bar{v}$ \cite{Marzok07} of each data points.
-For Na-Rb, 4.1 collisions per atom are needed for energy redistribution taking the reduction factor introduced by the mass difference into account.
-The temperature of Na should then decrease exponentially with a time constant $\tau = 4.1 N_{\rm{Na}}/\Gamma$.
-From Fig.~\ref{fig:sympathetic}, the fitted time constant is 69(23) ms and $\left|a_{\mathrm{NaRb}}\right|$ is found to be 115(20)$a_0$ which is 57$\%$ higher than the more accurate value measured previously \cite{Wangfudong13}.
-This is probally because $\Gamma$ is not a constant during the thermalization and also the above analysis assumed a harmonic potential which is only approximately true for the hybrid trap.